 iftop

-iftop shows ongoing bandwidth usage on the network interface
+iftop shows ongoing bandwidth usage on a network interface

 Installation